Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case #3

-The user would like to rent out tools that they are not currently using to earn some extra money.
+A user would like to rent out tools that they are not currently using to earn some extra money.

 1. The user navigates to (URL:TBD) and enters their username and password followed by clicking the (button: LOGIN).